cobbr/cobbr.io/_posts/2017-03-01-ObfuscatedEmpire.md

 * [@danielbohannon](https://twitter.com/danielbohannon) For the awesome Invoke-Obfuscation tool and for helping me understand how all of this PowerShell logging/AMSI stuff works.
 * Everyone who has worked on the [Empire](https://github.com/EmpireProject/Empire) project.
 * The Microsoft PowerShell team for the awesome PowerShell logging capabilities, as well as making PowerShell cross-platform.
 ObfuscatedEmpire wouldn't work without it.
+* Nick Britton (@nerbies) for inspiring the idea and suggestions for this article.

 ## Additional Resources
 More on PowerShell logging: